mirzawaqasahmed/f5-big-iq-lab/docs/class01/module5/lab2.rst

 4. Click on ``Format JSON`` on the top left.

-5. Click on ``Validate JSON`` and ``Validate AS3 Declaration``.
+5. Click on ``Validate JSON``.
 Make sure the Declaration is valid!

-6. Click on  ``Format JSON``, ``Validate JSON`` and ``Validate AS3 Declaration``.
-Make sure the Declaration is valid!

-7. Using Postman, use the **BIG-IQ AS3 Declaration** Postman call in order to create the service on the BIG-IP through BIG-IQ.
+6. Using Postman, use the **BIG-IQ AS3 Declaration** Postman call in order to create the service on the BIG-IP through BIG-IQ.
 Copy/Past the declaration into Postman:

    POST https://10.1.1.4/mgmt/shared/appsvcs/declare?async=true

    This will give you an ID which you can query using the **BIG-IQ Check AS3 Deployment Task**

-8. Use the **BIG-IQ Check AS3 Deployment Task** calls to ensure that the AS3 deployment is successfull without errors:
+7. Use the **BIG-IQ Check AS3 Deployment Task** calls to ensure that the AS3 deployment is successfull without errors:

    GET https://10.1.1.4/mgmt/shared/appsvcs/task/<id>

-9. Logon on BIG-IQ as **david**, go to Application tab and check the application is displayed and analytics are showing.
+8. Logon on BIG-IQ as **david**, go to Application tab and check the application is displayed and analytics are showing.

 .. |lab-2-1| image:: images/lab-2-1.png
    :scale: 80%